-- 5.1.
-Section 69(2) of the 1990 Act requires local planning authorities (LPAs) to determine which parts of their area possess special architectural or historic interest and to designate them conservation areas. - 5.2.
-As the provision of a Conservation Area Appraisal is a requirement as noted in the Planning (Listed Buildings and Conservation Areas) Act 1990, it is recommended to approve the publication of the draft appraisal for consultation.
+- 5.1 Section 69(2) of the 1990 Act requires local planning authorities (LPAs) to determine which parts of their area possess special architectural or historic interest and to designate them conservation areas. - 5.2 As the provision of a Conservation Area Appraisal is a requirement as noted in the Planning (Listed Buildings and Conservation Areas) Act 1990, it is recommended to approve the updated documents to provide an up-to-date assessment and strategies for the preservation of the conservation area.
 The adoption of the Appraisal and Management Plan will allow for the positive management of development whilst safeguarding historic character and appearance.

-- 5.3.
-It is acknowledged that historically, conservation area boundaries have often been drawn too tightly, omitting areas now considered of special interests, especially green spaces and open space, boundary treatment or smaller outbuildings.
+5.3 It is acknowledged that historically, conservation area boundaries have often been drawn too tightly, omitting areas now considered of special interests, especially green spaces and open space, boundary treatment or smaller outbuildings.
 The appraisal and proposed extension have taken this into account, considering not just the built heritage, but also the wider streetscape and the impact open space has on the appreciation of the village.